paulinho-16/MEIC-TVVS/assignments/assignment2.md

 #### *Category-Partition* algorithm

-1. This method has 2 paremeters
+1. This method has 2 parameters
    - row: an integer value to select the table row to edit.
 This effectively selects which project the user wants to edit.
    - column: and integer value to select the table column to edit.
 This effectively selects which value of the project the user whiches to edit
 1. For each parameter we define the characteristics as: